 - Having safeguarding risk assessments in place for vulnerable pupils

-- Up to date health care plans that reflect any changes since the lockdown
+- Up to date health care plans that reflect any changes

 - Ensuring that there are named staff assigned to support individual pupils’ wellbeing